feathersjs/docs/api/authentication/server.md

 app.post('/protected-route', cookieParser(), auth.express.authenticate('jwt'));
 ```

-For more information see the [Express middleware recipe](../../guides/auth/recipe.express-middleware.md).
+For details, see the [Express middleware recipe](../../guides/auth/recipe.express-middleware.md).

-Additional middleware are included and exposed but typically you don't need to worry about them:
+Additional middleware are included and exposed, but you typically don't need to worry about them:

 - `emitEvents` - emit `login` and `logout` events
 - `exposeCookies` - expose cookies to Feathers so they are available to hooks and services. **This is NOT used by default as its use exposes your API to CSRF vulnerabilities.** Only use it if you really know what you're doing.